o1-labs/docs2/docs/zkapps/o1js/basic-concepts.md

 ## Field

-Field elements are the basic unit of data in zero-knowledge proof programming.
+Field elements are the basic unit of data in zero knowledge proof programming.
 Each field element can store a number up to almost 256 bits in size.
 You can think of it as a uint256 in Solidity.

 :::note